The Players Association: Overview

-"Disco Inferno" was an underground club hit in the United States and the United Kingdom, most notable for the piercing solos from trumpeter Jon Faddis, Michael Brecker and David Sanborn on tenor and alto sax.
-The band proved more popular in the United Kingdom, where they scored three chart singles including the disco hit "Turn the Music Up!" (entered UK chart at number 41 on 4 March 1979), which reached number 8 in the UK Singles Chart and ran for nine weeks, and one chart album, which also prompted a British tour.
-Their other minor hit chart singles were, "Ride the Groove" (released in the UK in 1979) which reached number 42 in the UK chart and "We Got the Groove" (released in the UK in 1980) which peaked at number 61.
+"Disco Inferno" was an underground club hit in the United States and the United Kingdom, and was most notable for the piercing solos from trumpeter Jon Faddis, and Michael Brecker and David Sanborn on tenor and alto sax.
+The band proved more popular in the United Kingdom, where they scored three chart singles, including the disco hit "Turn the Music Up!", which reached number 8 in the UK Singles Chart, and one chart album, which also prompted a British tour.
+Their other minor hit singles were "Ride the Groove" (released in the UK in 1979), which reached number 42 in the UK chart, and "We Got the Groove" (released in the UK in 1980), which peaked at number 61.
 After the release of five albums between 1977 and 1981, the association ended.